Accreditation

 • Describe risk stratification for sudden death and treatments, including VF ablation, in patients with VF due to various substrates and syndromes

-• Identify the challenges related to treatment of PVCs and idiopathic VT
+• Identify the challenges related to the treatment of PVCs and idiopathic VT

 • Describe the science critical to the understanding and treatment of ventricular arrhythmias, including: